DennisRudolf/Continuous_Authentication/README.md

 ### BID

-After selecting the training users, a 128-bit random number is generated for each user, including the enrolment user.
+After selecting the training users, a 128-bit random number is generated for each user, including the enrollment user.
 This number serves as a class label and is used, along with the extracted features, to train the multi-class SVM.

 The class label is then concatenated with **S1** to form the BID, defined as: BID = Cl∥S1